lkorczowski/BCI-2021-Riemannian-Geometry-workshop/readme.md

 - Florian Yger, Université Paris-Dauphine
 - Pierre Clisson, Independent Scientist

+## News & Updates

+2021-06-04 The initial workshop was planed as a 3-hour long workshop with Coding Session & Roundtable.
+In order to make it more compatible to remote 2-hours format, the schedule is being changed.

 ## Abstract
 Riemannian Geometry (RG) is currently the object of growing interest within the BCI community.